IOTECH-Donegal/AndiamoPort/README.md

 # Andiamo-Port
+This is a configuration for a complex boat with multiple instruments and RTK precision navigation.

+### Boats Brains

-Configurations for marinized RPi 3B+ identified by
+    Marinized RPi 3B+ identified by

     - Ethernet: b8:27:eb:35:87:55
     - WiFi: b8:27:eb:60:d2:00

     All external interfacing is via a Zihatec RS422 hat.
     The boat has a Shipmodul NMEA0183/2000 multiplexor.

 ### Build